Najnomics/ZKOracle/README.md

 indexer.runAggregation().catch(console.error);
 ```

+> See `indexer/README.md` for the production TypeScript implementation, including gRPC filters, retries, SQLite-backed
+> persistence, CLI helpers, and the `pnpm test` workflow.

 > A typed skeleton of this service now lives in `indexer/`.
 Use it as the starting point for productionizing the off-chain
 > flow (see `indexer/README.md` and `indexer/config/example.env` for wiring details).